ericlnewland/ericlnewland.github.io/index.md

 My current research focuses on the dynamics of volcanic plumes as part of the **Ex-X: Expecting the Unexpected** NERC project at the University of Bristol.
 ## About

-I am a Senior Research Associate at the University of Bristol.
-Previously, I worked on the FEVER project at University College London, investigating unrest at volcanoes reawakening after long repose.
+Currently, I am a Senior Research Associate at the University of Bristol.
+I previously worked on the FEVER project at University College London, investigating unrest at volcanoes reawakening after long repose.
 I completed my PhD in Geophysical Fluid Dynamics at the University of Cambridge and my MSci in Geophysics at Imperial College London.

 ## Research

-My research interests include:

-- Geophysical fluid dynamics
-- Volcanic plumes and gravity currents
+## Research

+My work spans two closely connected areas of volcanology:

+### Volcanic plume dynamics

+I investigate how volcanic plumes develop and interact with their surroundings using mathematical models, numerical simulations and laboratory experiments.
+My current research focuses on the unsteady dynamics of starting plumes.

-- Volcanic deformation and unrest
+### Volcanic unrest and eruption forecasting

-- Fracture mechanics
-- Volcano Seismology
-- Eruption forecasting
+I examine how volcanic systems deform, fracture and weaken as they approach rupture.
+By combining physical models with seismic and geodetic observations, I aim to identify changes in crustal behaviour that may help anticipate eruptions.

 <h2>Research gallery</h2>